intel/rohd-website/docs/_blog/2025-10-27-ai-accelerated-agile-design.md

 This test was directed at timing an upstream hit and downstream response to land at the response FIFO at the same time.

 >
 Please create a test case where we have an upstream request with an address that, if accepted, would hit in our cache at the same time as a downstream response is coming back and needs to be stored in the response FIFO.
-Demonstrate that the upstream request is backpressured and not accepted until the downstream response is stored in the FIFO.
+Demonstrate that the upstream request is back pressured and not accepted until the downstream response is stored in the FIFO.

 In this case, you see that at cycle 5, a downstream response `(id,data)=(1,5)` lands in the cache.
-Then at cycle 110, a data resposne `(id,data)=(2,7)` is arriving along with an upstream request `(id,address)=(a,a)`.
+Then at cycle 110, a data response `(id,data)=(2,7)` is arriving along with an upstream request `(id,address)=(a,a)`.
 Since address `a` would be a hit, we can see the upstream request ready is dropped to block this request.

 <!-- markdownlint-disable-next-line MD034 -->
 ![plru]({{ site.baseurl }}/assets/images/ai-accelerated-agile-design/arbitrate_response_FIFO.png)